Obscene? Indecent? Or just funny?

 This Hicklin Rule was cited in American court cases in the 1800s and early 1900s.
 The rule allowed a publication to be judged for obscenity based on isolated passages of a work considered out of context and judged by their apparent influence on most susceptible readers, such as children or weak-minded adults.
 The Hicklin rule was the legal foundation of “Comstockery” in America

 Comstock and the suppression of vice in the US — 1870s to 1930s

 After the Civil War. reform movements of many kinds emerged.
 Some we look back on with a certain pride, for example, the women’s suffrage movement that led to womens voting rights; or the environmental movement, which had origins in the desire to preserve and protect life.
-One of the least attractive of these reform movements was the anti-obscenity movement headed by Anthony Comstock– a politician devoted to strict ideas of Victorian morality and censorship.
+One of the least attractive of these reform movements was the anti-obscenity movement headed by Anthony Comstock– a crusading moralist devoted to strict ideas of Victorian morality and censorship.

 In theory, the definition of obscenity in the US rested on the state level.
 For example, Massachusetts censors banned books like Memoirs of a Woman of Pleasure as early as 1821.
 And the US Tariff Act of 1842 was the first federal law restricting imports of obscene material.
 It didn’t have much effect, and as the Victorian era dawned in America in the wake of the Civil War, Comstock and other crusaders set about improving America’s moral posture.